Ainyaku/USC-Song-Installer/README.md

 ```
 Note: If you see something flash in the window while it is running, that is normal.
 Also, if you see a little loading bar while you are installing a song, this is normal too, just wait for it to finish.
+P.S.
+A window saying that the song was installed or that the install/uninstall of the tool was successful will always appear even
+if it failed.
+If it actualy worked there should be nothing in the cmd window when it is finished.
 ```
 ![Untitled presentation (2)](https://user-images.githubusercontent.com/87048351/163704201-842dc088-5a5c-4e45-aa85-fa514f9cabd3.png)

-First, copy everything in the cmd window then click _Ok._ Try [reinstalling the tool](https://github.com/Drewol/unnamed-sdvx-clone) to see if that may fix it.
+First, copy everything in the cmd window then click _Ok._ Try opening `!Install.bat` again to see if that fixes it.
 If that does not fix it, [create a new issue here](https://github.com/Ainyaku/USC-Song-Installer/issues) and make sure to include all of the text that you copied from the cmd window.
 I will make sure to attempt to help you as soon as possible (even though i dont know what im doing either).